Dhineshkumar-17071999/EDA_Techniques/Evaluate_Classification_Model.md

 **The F1 Score balances both:**
 - It requires the model to have both good Precision and good Recall to achieve a high score, which makes it useful when both false positives (flagging legitimate transactions) and false negatives (missing frauds) are undesirable.

+#### ROC-AUC
+ROC-AUC (Receiver Operating Characteristic - Area Under Curve) is a performance metric for binary classification problems that evaluates a model’s ability to distinguish between the positive and negative classes across different thresholds.
+- ROC Curve: A plot of the True Positive Rate (Recall) against the False Positive Rate at various threshold levels.
+It shows the trade-off between sensitivity and specificity.
+- AUC (Area Under Curve): A single scalar value that summarizes the ROC curve.
+Ranges from 0 to 1:
+  - AUC = 1: Perfect classifier.
+  - AUC = 0.5: No discrimination (random guessing).
+  - Higher AUC values indicate better model performance.

+In short, ROC-AUC measures how well a model separates classes and is especially useful for comparing models when classes are imbalanced.